 Naturally, as you age, buying life insurance becomes more expensive because your health declines and the odds of dying sooner increase.
 So lock your rate in now while you're young and healthy and save yourself from paying a higher premium later.

-Not all deaths are unexpected — in fact, more adults age 25-44 die each year from serious illness than by accidental injury,3 many leaving significant medical bills behind.
+Not all deaths are unexpected — serious illnesses or accidents can come into play, leaving significant medical bills behind.

 Unfortunately, by the time someone is diagnosed with a serious illness, it is often too late to get life insurance coverage.
 You can help ensure your family is able to stay in their home and not dip into savings to pay medical bills by having life insurance.